 A few months ago, I wrote a post titled 10 things every bride should know before her wedding night.

-It’s currently one of the most popular posts on the blog and it’s time for some follow up thoughts!
+It’s currently one of the most popular posts on the blog and I thought it’s time to write some follow-up thoughts!

 Because the wedding night is really the beginning of the rest of married life.

 A surprising discovery for many newlyweds, after the wedding and honeymoon is the realization that sex, (the actual deed) makes for less than *10% of married life.